SeryioGonzalez/azure_percept_process_data/README.md

 ```
 ![Lab diagram](images/lab_5.jpg "Header Image")

-The script produces a final failure, but this is expected.
+The script produces an error after the container has been pushed, but this is expected in the first iteration.
 Now the image is uploaded to our ACR instance:
 ![Lab diagram](images/lab_6.jpg "Header Image")

 ## Deploy the container to Azure Percept for the first time